BMW Leipzig: The epicenter of i3 production

 In just five years, the i3 has become the first series-production consumer vehicle in the world to make extensive use of carbon composites in primary structural components.
 And long before the first i3 rolled into an auto dealer showroom in late 2013, the project had driven a growing group of other auto OEMs to embark on similar paths — a sign that BMW might be the first to successfully complete the journey but won’t be the last to attempt it (see, for example "The markets: Automotive (2014)," under “Editor's Picks” at to right).

-CT was offered a chance in March 2014 to visit BMW Group’s i3 manufacturing and assembly facility in Leipzig, Germany.
+CW was offered a chance in March 2014 to visit BMW Group’s i3 manufacturing and assembly facility in Leipzig, Germany.
 That visit was the genesis of the following firsthand account of the materials and processes BMW engineers used to make this car and the challenges they met and overcame.

-Molding life into the Life Module
+Molding the Life Module

 The manufacture of every carbon fiber part produced for the i3 actually begins far away, in Otake, Japan, where a joint venture of Mitsubishi Rayon Co.
 Ltd. (Otake) and carbon fiber maker SGL Group (Wiesbaden, Germany), called MRC SGL Precursor Co.
 Ltd. (MSP), produces the PAN precursor required for the manufacture of the carbon fiber used in the car.

 The precursor is delivered to another joint venture, this one between BMW and SGL, called SGL Automotive Carbon Fibers (SGL ACF).
-Based in Moses Lake, Wash., to take advantage of relatively inexpensive hydroelectric power there, the SGL ACF facility is dedicated exclusively to supplying BMW, and it produces 50K tow on two production lines with a total nameplate capacity of 3,000-metric tonnes/6.613 million lb (see "SGL Automotive Carbon Fibers plant’s two fiber lines in production," under “Editor's Picks”).
+Based in Moses Lake, Wash., U.S., to take advantage of relatively inexpensive hydroelectric power there, the SGL ACF facility is dedicated exclusively to supplying BMW, and it produces 50K tow on two production lines with a total nameplate capacity of 3,000-metric tonnes/6.613 million lb (see "SGL Automotive Carbon Fibers plant’s two fiber lines in production”).
 The facility was designed with expansion in mind and, indeed, demand for the i3, coupled with BMW’s plans for carbon fiber use in other vehicles, has prompted BMW and SGL to triple the plant’s production.

 From Moses Lake, carbon fiber roving is sent to a second SGL ACF manufacturing facility in Wackersdorf, Germany.
 Here, the fiber is converted into a variety of fabric forms, including unidirectional tapes and multiaxial weaves (±45°/90°).
 These are cut, kitted and stacked in preparation for resin transfer molding (RTM).